 Phylum: Chordata - Class: Mammalia - Order: Insectivora - Family: Erinaceinae

-The hedgehog pictured above is foraging for food on a bright winter morning, but if threatened aa hedgehog defends itself by curling into a ball (see below) and relying on the deterrent effect of its many hundreds of tough sharp spines.
+The European Hedgehog pictured above is foraging for food on a bright winter morning, but if threatened a Hedgehog defends itself by curling into a ball (see below) and relying on the deterrent effect of its many hundreds of tough sharp spines.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...